The Regularity Theory for the Double Obstacle Problem for Fully Nonlinear Operator: Introduction

-For any fixed $x_0$, the condition (F4) implies that $\beta$ and $\tilde \beta$ are $C^\alpha$ at $x_0$.
-Then, $\beta$ and $\tilde \beta$ satisfy the conditions for $W^{2,p}$ and $C^{2,\alpha}$ estimates for viscosity solutions, respectively (see Chapter 7 and 8 in \cite{CC} and \cite{Win}), which are essential theories to study on obstacle problems.
-For instance, the $W^{2,p}$ estimate is used in the proof of the existence and uniqueness of $W^{2,p}$ solution \eqref{eq-main-local}, Proposition \ref{W2p} and $C^{2,\alpha}$ estimate is used in the proof of optimal regularity of solution, Proposition \ref{prop-optimal-est} and Lemma \ref{blo1}.
+Hence, in Section \ref{sec-thm1}, we assume that $F$ satisfies (F4) and the $W^{2,p}$ estimate is used in the proof of the existence and uniqueness of $W^{2,p}$ solution \eqref{eq-main-local}, Proposition \ref{W2p} and $C^{2,\alpha}$ estimate is used in the proof of optimal regularity of solution, Proposition \ref{prop-optimal-est}.